Generic Name: phenoxybenzamine hydrochloride

 Phenoxybenzamine hydrochloride is N-(2-Chloroethyl)-N-(1-methyl-2-phenoxyethyl) benzylamine hydrochloride:

-Phenoxybenzamine hydrochloride is a colorless, crystalline powder with a molecular weight of 340.3, which melts between 136° and 141°C. It is soluble in water, alcohol and chloroform; insoluble in ether.
+Phenoxybenzamine hydrochloride is a white solid crystalline powder with a molecular weight of 340.3, which melts between 136° and 141°C. It is freely soluble in methanol, soluble in acetone, insoluble in ethyl acetate.

 Phenoxybenzamine Capsules - Clinical Pharmacology